This post was originally published in May, 2021. Last updated: February 6, 2022.

 Each of the additional sitemaps contains an extensive list of pages.
-For example, have a look at Rebel Nell’s product sitemap: it contains links to all of Rebel Nell’s product pages, as well as information on images, when the page was last modified, how frequently the page is modified, and more.
+For example, if we have a closer look at Rebel Nell’s product sitemap, we'll notice that it contains links to all of Rebel Nell’s product pages, as well as information on images, when the page was last modified, how frequently the page is modified, and more.

 Here’s what you need to know about sitemap.xml files and Shopify: